 As we are on a budget one year trip, we stayed in a $30 USD a night hostel room for three nights before heading to our Budapest spa hotel.
 The Danubius Gellert Hotel is built on the riverbank at the end of a bridge which connects Buda to Pest.
 As we cross the bridge to Pest we could see our grand hotel from afar.
 This Budapest spa hotel was as beautiful as any other historical buildings along the romantic Budapest river bank.

 Budapest Spa Hotel: Danubius Gellert Hotel

-Danubius Gellert Hotel appears to have to grand entrances but one of them leads to the Gellert Baths.
+Danubius Gellert Hotel appears to have grand entrances but one of them leads to the Gellert Baths.
 We learnt this the hard way when we first arrived when we found ourselves in the lobby to the thermal baths.
-As this Hotel is a Four Star hotel, most people who stays here arrives in taxis and only rare few people like us came here on foot.
+As this Hotel is a Four Star hotel, most people who stay here arrives in taxis and only rare few people like us came here on foot.
 We did pack our backpack straps up and walked in with them looking like hand luggage so we looked presentable.

 This Budapest spa hotel is located very centrally and close to public transport as well.
 Only 20 meters away is the metro station that has a direct route to the Keleti train station.
-Also the big and famous Central Market Hall is only located on the other side of the bridge in front of the hotel.
+Also, the big and famous Central Market Hall is only located on the other side of the bridge in front of the hotel.

 Rooms and interior of Danubius Gellert Hotel

 Although we didn’t quite get a bell boy that we saw in the Grand Budapest Hotel movie, the smile of the reception lady won our hearts.
 The little area behind the reception is clearly historical, especially the places where they hang the room keys.
 The room keys we were given even looked timely.
 Attached to the keys was a piece of round metal marking our room number and it’s surrounded by leather.